Java, Groovy, Clojure

 (do {<expression>})

 The truth axioms in Clojure are a refreshing view of the programming world.
-The numerical tower and implicit type conversions are well-thought and minimize boilerplate code.
+The numerical tower and implicit type conversions are well-thought of and minimize boilerplate code.

 Languages with implicit conversion function support have similar quality.
 Sadly, Java does not support an extensible numerical tower or implicit type conversions.
 The dreadful way to use BigInteger, BigDecimal, and the missing complex type are proofs.